saulpw/visidata/docs/api/async.rst

 This is equivalent to ``for item in iterable``.
 The `gerund` specifies the action being performed.

-- This only displays if used in another thread, and has no effect otherwise; so any linear action should have ``Progress``, even if it is not ``@asyncthread``.
+- These ``Progress`` only display if used in another thread, and has no effect otherwise.
+So any iteration over rows and columns should have ``Progress``, even if it is not ``@asyncthread``.
 - Use ``Progress`` around the innermost iterations for maximum precision in the progress meter.
-- But this incurs a small amount of overhead, so if a tight loop needs every last optimization, use it with an outer iterator instead (if there is one).
+- But this incurs a small amount of overhead, so if a tight loop needs every last optimization, use it with an outer iterator instead.
-- Multiple Progress objects used in parallel will stack properly.
+- Multiple ``Progress`` objects used in parallel will stack properly.
-- Multiple Progress objects used serially will make the progress indicator reset (which is better than having no indicator at all).
+- Multiple ``Progress`` objects used serially will make the progress indicator reset (which is better than having no indicator at all).

-If ``iterable`` does not know its own length, then pass the length or an approximation as the ``total`` keyword argument:
+If *iterable* does not know its own length, then pass the length or an approximation as the *total* keyword argument:

 ::